-GENL 198 STUDY MOTIVATION (2 cr.) - Study Motivation is a two credit-hour course that centers on the student's systematic examination of study skills in relation to behavior and attitudes that facilitate academic success.
-Attention is devoted to identifying and then eliminating behavioral and attitudinal barriers that may impede academic success.
-Emphasis is further given to environmental presses that limit or enhance one's academic success and personal development.
-GENL 198 STUDY SKILLS (1-2 cr.) - Study Skills is a course designed to aid the student in clarifying attitudes toward education as they apply to future goals, assist the student in understanding expectations of educators, and assist the student in becoming aware of and defining barriers which prevent successful study habits and skills.
+GENL 198 STUDY SKILLS (3 cr.) - Study Skills is a course designed to aid the student in clarifying attitudes toward education as they apply to future goals, assist the student in understanding expectations of educators, and assist the student in becoming aware of and defining barriers which prevent successful study habits and skills.
 Study Skills will also assist the student in planning strategies to overcome nonproductive study habits, and assist the student in implementing positive study behavior.

 GENL 298 PERSONAL DEVELOPMENT (2 cr.) - Personal Development is a counseling course in student life skills.
-The dynamics and contents of the course seek to integrate human relations training, eproblem solving skills, decision making, and goal setting.
+The dynamics and contents of the course seek to integrate human relations training, problem solving skills, decision making, and goal setting.
 Major emphasis is placed on assisting the students toward a better understanding of themselves and their educational experience in preparation for adult roles in society.
 Emphasis is placed on examining personal and environmental factors which limit or enhance one's personal development.
 Emphasis is also placed on the acquisition of more effective communication skills for personal learning and development.